Sun Current newspapers: Current newspapers

 and publication of the aforementioned Edina Sun Current.

 Circulation

 As of 2023, the editorial claimed over 20,000 readers of the Sun Current newspapers.
 On its July 2019 report, the Minnesota Newspaper Association reported over 3,000 readers for the Eden Prairie Sun Current, over 6,000 for the Edina Sun Current, and over 11,000 for the Bloomington-Richfield Sun Current.

+In March 2024, Sun Current announced it was switching to a paid subscription model.